SebKay/spindle/README.md

 ## Why

-- Single instance app making building and testing easy.
+- Single instance app makes building and testing easy.
 - No hunting around fragmented include files trying to figure out what's going on.
+- Using [Laravel's](https://laravel.com/) ORM, [Eloquent](https://laravel.com/docs/8.x/eloquent), makes working with the database a breeze.
 - Easily add services to the container by extending the base `App\Container\Service` class.

 ## How